 Northwestern Mutual was ranked number-one for long-term disability coverage by S&P Global Market Intelligence based on premiums.
 That means Northwestern Mutual sells more long-term disability insurance than any other carrier in the U.S.

-Northwestern Mutual also holds an A++ rating from AM Best, making it one of the strongest companies on our list financially.
-The company has been around since 1857, and its incredible longevity and financial strength make it our number one choice for long-term disability insurance.
+Northwestern Mutual also holds an A++ rating from AM Best, which looks at company's own finances.
+It goes without saying the A+++ rating is very strong.
+The company has been around since 1857, and its long life span and financial strength make it our number one choice for long-term disability insurance.

 Runner-Up, Best Overall : Guardian Life

-uardian Life is a large insurance company that underwrites its disability policies through Berkshire Life Insurance Company of America, another large insurer that has an A++ rating from AM Best.
-Guardian itself has been In business since 1860 and is a renowned name in both life insurance and disability coverage, with $8.5 billion in capital and $1.6 billion in operating income.
+Guardian Life is a large company that has been around since 1860.
+It has made a name for itself in both life insurance and disability coverage.
+Guardian underwrites its disability policies through Berkshire Life Insurance Company of America, another large insurer that has an A++ rating from AM Best.
+Guardian is still going strong, and making records with $8.5 billion in capital and $1.6 billion in operating income.

 One of the great benefits of disability insurance from Guardian is the company’s “own occupation” coverage.
-That type of disability coverage is great because it means your policy will replace a portion of your income if you can’t remain employed in your regular job or career, even if you’d be capable of doing other forms of work.
-Guardian writes policies for terms ranging from two to 20 years and offers disability coverage up to age 65 (or older depending on your policy).
+That means your policy will replace a portion of your income if you can’t remain employed in your regular job or career, even if you’d be capable of doing other forms of work.
+Guardian writes policies for terms ranging from two to 20 years and offers disability coverage up to age 65 (or older, depending on your policy).

-Its financial stability, reputation for stellar service, and the ability to get a quick quote online put Guardian on our list as runner-up for best long-term disability companies.
-The two biggest drawbacks are that the company doesn’t write as much disability coverage as Northwestern and that some of its coverage is underwritten by Berkshire Hathaway, rather than internally.
+Three features put Guardian on our list as runner-up for best long-term disability companies: its financial stability, reputation for stellar service, and the ability to get a quick quote online.
+There are drawbacks as well.
+For instance, the company doesn’t write as much disability coverage as Northwestern.
+Also, some of its coverage is underwritten by Berkshire Hathaway, rather than internally.

 Most Affordable : Breeze

 In fact, if you meet certain criteria for age and benefit levels, you might not even need a medical exam.
 For instance, if you are under 50, you won’t need an exam unless your policy is worth more than $4,000 per month.
-However, those policyholders ages 56 to 60 require an exam if their coverage exceeds just $1,500 per month.
+However, those if you are between the ages 56 to 60, you'll need an exam if your coverage exceeds just $1,500 per month.
 As long as you write your policy before the age of 62, you can renew it up to age 67.

 Best Service : MassMutual

-Earning the title for best service on both our Best Short-Term Disability Companies list and on this list for long-term disability insurance, MassMutual has a superior track record for customer service.
-It has been in business since 1851, a testament to its financial strength.
+Earning the title for best service on both our Best Short-Term Disability Companies list and on this list for long-term disability insurance, MassMutual has the best track record for customer service.
+It has been in business since 1851, which speaks to its financial strength.
 Mass Mutual also has an A++ rating from AM Best, which should give policyholders peace of mind that it can pay claims when they're made.

-In addition to garnering positive customer reviews, MassMutual provides a wealth of financial resources and information on its website, which showcases how much it cares about its customers.
+MassMutual provides a wealth of financial resources and information on its website.
+It also has loads of positive customer reviews.
+Both of these factors showcase how much it cares about its customers.
 The disability income (DI) insurance calculator can help you decide how much coverage you need.
 MassMutual’s long-term disability insurance offerings compare favorably to the other top providers on this list.

 The company offers benefit periods of two, five, or 10 years, up to the ages of 65 or 67, depending on your policy.
 Waiting periods start at 60 days, and coverage is fully portable, meaning you can take your policy with you even if you switch employers.